michelin/ns4kafka/README.md

           - "userGroup"
 ```

-Identities are stored in the `local-users` configuration.
-The password is hashed using the SHA-256 algorithm.
+The passwords are hashed using the SHA-256 algorithm.
 The groups used to grant access to namespaces are defined in the `groups` field.

 The admin group is set to "adminGroup" in the example above.
 Users will be granted admin privileges if they belong to
 the local group "adminGroup".

+The default `application.yml` file includes a sample configuration with a local user named `admin` and a password set to `admin`.

+To authenticate with Kafkactl using local users, set the username to `gitlab`.
+The password will serve as the authentication token.

-#### GitLab
+##### GitLab

 GitLab is recommended for production environments.
 It uses GitLab groups to grant access to namespaces.